kurisu994/tree-cli/README.md

 # tree-cli
-A simple cross-platform alternative to the unix `tree` command.
+a simple cross-platform alternative to the unix `tree` command.

 ## Usage
 `cargo build --release`